Aziz403/ux-datatable/docs/event.md

 ### Example 2

-We also have another way to set event easy ,but this is technique works just with `datatable.search_query` event:
+We also have another way to set event easy, but this is technique works just with `datatable.search_query` event:

 ```php
 $datatable = $builder->createDatatableFromEntity(Product::class);